 Border – is there evenly defined border to your mole or does it seem to have uneven edges?

 Color – is the mole one color or several?

-Diameter - is the mole larger than your pencil eraser tip?
-(They can still sometime be this small when just starting)
+Diameter – is the mole larger than your pencil eraser tip?
+(They can still sometimes be this small when just starting)

 Evolving – normal moles look the same over time while cancerous ones change in appearance.

 Melanoma Skin Cancer – Melanoma is a less common form of skin cancer but they together represent approximately half of all cancer diagnoses in the United Stated